TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Implementation of

 LDTk uses the library of PHOENIX stellar atmospheres and synthetic spectra \citep{Husser2013} to estimate the likelihood of a set of stellar LDCs for a given set of observation filters.
 Using this, we have given \tranf{} the functionality to couple LDCs across multiple filters, which can then be fitted simultaneously.
 This allows for the refinement of the limb-darkening physics included in transmission spectroscopy studies by ensuring that the retrieved LDC values are statistically tensioned across filters in a manner consistent with stellar atmosphere models.
 The filter profiles used by \tranf{} can be either uniform, box filter profiles, which may be suitable to represent individual spectroscopic channels, or user-supplied filter profiles for broadband photometric studies.
 In the case where a specific filter profile cannot be obtained, we recommend using the equivalent width of a filter. \tranf{} is distributed with filter profiles for the Johnson-Cousins UVBRI set, and the SLOAN-SDSS \textit{u'g'r'i'z'} set, as well as profiles for \textit{Kepler} and \textit{TESS}.
 All of these were obtained from the SVO Filter Profile Service\footnote{\url{http://svo2.cab.inta-csic.es/theory/fps/}} \citep{filter_profile_service1, filter_profile_service2}.

-Since there may be edge cases where this coupling is not desired, for instance where host information is unavailable, or computational limitations in the case of fitting a very large numbers of observation filters, such as spectroscopic observations, \tranf{} offers three modes of LDC fitting: \begin{description} \item[\textit{Independent}:] This is the traditional approach of fitting LDCs for each filter separately. \tranf{} still uses the Kipping parameterisations laid out in Section \ref{sec:constraining_LDCs}, but LDTk is not used to couple LDCs across filters. \item[\textit{Coupled}:] Using the Kipping parameterisations, each LDC is fitted as a free parameter, with LDTk being used to estimate the likelihood of sets of LDCs, using information on the host star and the observation filters. \item[\textit{Single filter}:] When fitting with multiple wavebands, the number of parameters required to be fitted can increase dramatically when using the coupled mode.
+Since there may be edge cases where this coupling is not desired, for instance where host information is unavailable, or computational limitations in the case of fitting a very large numbers of observation filters, such as spectroscopic observations, \tranf{} offers three modes of LDC fitting: \begin{description} \item[\textit{Independent}:] This is the traditional approach of fitting LDCs for each filter separately. \tranf{} still uses the Kipping parameterisations laid out in Section \ref{sec:constraining_LDCs}, but LDTk is not used to couple LDCs across filters. \item[\textit{Coupled}:] Using the Kipping parameterisations, each LDC is fitted as a free parameter, with LDTk being used to estimate the likelihood of sets of LDCs, using information on the host star and the observation filters. \tranf{} also provides the functionality to use the uncertainty multiplier from LDTk. \item[\textit{Single filter}:] When fitting with multiple wavebands, the number of parameters required to be fitted can increase dramatically when using the coupled mode.
 Consequently, we have provided a method of only freely fitting the LDCs of one filter, and using LDTk to extrapolate LDC values for the remaining filters.
 For the $i$-th coefficient of a filter $f$, $c_{i, f}$, this extrapolation is calculated by

 where $u_i$ is the sampled value of the $i$-th LDC in the actively fitted filter, and $\langle c_{i, f}\rangle$ and $\langle u_{i}\rangle$ are the maximum likelihood values initially suggested by LDTk. \end{description}